 Like several other TAM categories of Mwotlap, the Aorist is only compatible with semantically dynamic events.
-Its combination with a stative predicate - whether a stative verb, an adjective or a noun - forces a dynamic interpretation [see (10) and (14) below].
+Its combination with a stative predicate - whether a stative verb, an adjective or a noun - forces a dynamic interpretation [see (9) and (13) below].

-But the precise information the Aorist gives about that dynamic event is widely polysemous (François 2003:165-199).
+But the semantic information which the Aorist gives about that dynamic event is widely polysemous (François 2003:165-199).
 For one thing, the Aorist encodes events that come in sequence.
-This applies equally in past, future or fictitious contexts:
+This applies equally in past or future contexts:

-(5) nok haj $\beta \epsilon \gamma$ l- \widehat{inm}^w nonon ε ki ni- ε tsas no. 1sg:AO enter in-house his TOPIC 3sg AO:3sg-see 1sg [past context] 'I came into his house and (then) he saw me.' [future context] 'I'll come into his house and (then) he'll see me.'
+(4) hajvey l-inmw nək nonon e kі ni-εtsas nə. in-house his 1sg:AO enter TOPIC 3sg AO:3sg-see 1sg 'I came into his house and (then) he saw me.' [past context] [future context] 'I'll come into his house and (then) he'll see me.'

-Crucially, the same sentence (5) may be translated in English either as past or as future.
+Crucially, the same sentence (4) may be translated in English either as past or as future.
 This shows that the Aorist is not a tense, but an aspect, which may attach either to a realis or to an irrealis situation.
-In itself, (5) says nothing more than '(Let there be) my coming into his house, and then him seeing me...'.
+In itself, (4) says nothing more than '(Let there be) my coming into his house, and then him seeing me...'.
 What is relevant here is the relation of sequence or implication between the two successive events, regardless of how they happen to relate to the speech coordinates.
 The Aorist is commonly found in narratives, for any chain of events:

-(6) kı ni-jem hay le- β et to kı ni-kp wısdi how to ni-mat.
-3sg AO:3sg-climb up on-stone then 3sg AO:3sg-fall down then AO:3sg-die 'He climbed up the rock, then he fell down and died.'
+(5) ki ni-jem hay le-vet to ki ni-kp^wisdi how to ni-mat.

+3sg AO:3sg-climb up on-stone then 3sg AO:3sg-fall down then AO:3sg-die

+'He climbed up the rock, then he fell down and died.'